Development and validation of a drinking water temperature model in domestic drinking water supply systems

 Author(s)

-Ljiljana Zlatanovic (TU Delft - Sanitary Engineering)
+Ljiljana Zlatanović (TU Delft - Civil Engineering & Geosciences)

-A Moerman (KWR Water Research Institute)
+A. Moerman (KWR Water Research Institute)

-JHG Vreeburg (KWR Water Research Institute, Wageningen University & Research)
+Jan Vreeburg (KWR Water Research Institute, Wageningen University & Research)

 M Blokker (KWR Water Research Institute, University of Sheffield)